lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 Common examples of employing a Clickjacking attack:

-1. If a bank or email account website doesn't employ an `X-Frame-Options` HTTP header, then a malicious attacker can render them in an iframe, and place the attacker's own input fields on the exact location of the bank or email website's input for username and password and record your credentials information.
+1. If a bank or email account website doesn't employ an `X-Frame-Options` HTTP header, then a malicious attacker can render them in an iframe, and place the attacker's input fields on the exact location of the bank or email website's input for username and password and record your credentials information.
 2. A web application for video or voice chat that is insecure can be exploited by this attack to let the user mistakenly assume they are just clicking around on the screen or playing a game, while in reality, the series of clicks is actually turning on your webcam.

 ### The Solution